laempy/pyoints/README.md

 ### Installation with installation script (currently recommended)

-The installation script asks you to provide a virtual python environment (virtualenv) .
+The installation script asks you to provide a virtual Python environment (virtualenv) .
 You need to initialize it first.
 ```
 ./pip_install.sh -v path/to/virtualenv